-Exam periods take place through the majority of December and April.
+Exam quiet hours take place through the majority of December and April.
 During these periods, all halls and buildings will abide by exam quiet, in place to ensure students can study without distractions.
 Exam quiet begins on the last day of classes and remains in place until the last day of final exams for exam periods.
 Quiet hours will take place for the duration of this period, with the exception of a relaxed period from 5-7 pm every day.

-STUDY SPACES
+STUDY SPACES:

 Residence is equipped with over 30 lounges dispersed across its buildings.
 Lounges are spaces where quiet talking and working in a group is acceptable.
 Study lounges are spaces where residents are expected to engage in quiet, individual study.
-These lounges are provided for students so they have a distraction-free area to complete homework and study.
+These lounges are provided for students so they have a distraction-free area to work.

-TUTORING AND FACULTY-IN-RESIDENCE PROGRAM
+FACULTY-IN-RESIDENCE PROGRAM (FIR):

 The faculty-in-residence (FIR) program is one of the many advantages to choosing residence.
-The FIR is a professor who lives in residence and co-ordinates the provision of a number of academic supports and services.
+The FIR is a professor who lives in residence and coordinates the provision of a number of academic supports and services.

 Through this program students receive:

-- the opportunity to connect with a faculty member outside of the classroom for consultation on a range of academic concerns; - high quality and free tutoring in major undergraduate subject areas (such as Engineering, Statistics, Biology, Chemistry, etc.) bi-weekly and - access to academic events, workshops and seminars within the residence community.
+- the opportunity to connect with a faculty member outside of the classroom for consultation on a range of academic concerns - access to academic events (such as Cram Jam), workshops, and seminars within the residence community - high quality and free tutoring as well as FIR drop-in sessions